 - Promoting the project internally and externally, including posts on the British Library’s Digital Scholarship, Asian and African Collections and IDP blogs, using other British Library social media platforms, and giving a talk for Library staff members about the project, its aims and outcomes

-- Sharing experience and lessons learnt, and participating in other related activities of the Digital Scholarship Department
+- Participating in other related activities of the Digital Research Team

 - Degree in a relevant subject e.g. digital humanities, computer science and/or cultural history